thuledigital/sivumestari/sivumestari_wysiwyg/README.txt

 Sivumestari WYSIWYG
 ================
-Integrates a WYSIWYG into Sivumestari
+Integrates a WYSIWYG into sivumestari

 Key Features
 * The best TinyMCE WYSIWYG in Drupal